AdaCore/learn/content/courses/advanced-ada/parts/data_types/types_representation.rst

 operation |mdash| in addition, we have to use a :ref:`delta aggregate <Adv_Ada_Delta_Aggregates>`.

-Note that we haven't discuss the topic of delta aggregates yet: we'll do that :ref:`later on in this course <Adv_Ada_Delta_Aggregates>`.
+Note that we haven't discussed the topic of delta aggregates yet: we'll do that :ref:`later on in this course <Adv_Ada_Delta_Aggregates>`.
 However, in simple terms, we can use them to modify specific components of a record without changing the remaining components of the record.